 18. Support organisations, helplines and clinics

 Local FGM support services

 To find FGM support near you, try the FGM help and advice postcode finder.

-Home Office FGM unit
+The Home Office FGM Unit:

 - provides outreach support to local areas to support them in developing their local response to fighting FGM and to raise awareness of the unit